 Admissions Process at Village School

 Village School includes grades 5-8.
-Rising 5th grade classes are formed in the fall and early winter of each year.
-Applications from interested 4th graders are accepted until late January.
-Admissions decisions are made in late February and communicated in early March.
+Rising fifth grade classes are formed in the fall and early winter of each year.
+Applications from interested fourth graders are accepted until January 14, 2022.
+Admissions decisions are mailed in early February.

-2. Applicant Questionnaire PDF completed by the prospective student.
+- The Applicant Questionnaire completed by the prospective student

-4. Records Release PDF of Academic Records to be given to the applicant’s current school administration.
+- Request for Release of Academic Records to be given to the applicant’s current school administration

-5. $175 application fee which covers the cost of the required testing.
+- $175 application fee which covers the cost of the required testing

-All applicants take the Woodcock-Johnson Skills assessment test.
-This is a one-on-one untimed test administered by an independent educational psychologist.
-The psychologist will contact you directly and schedule the test at her office.
+After submission of an application and application fee, applicants will take the Woodcock-Johnson IV, Tests of Achievement.
+This one-on-one test of reading, math, and writing skills is administered by an independent educational psychologist.
+The psychologist will contact you directly and schedule the test.

-The final step in the process is a parent interview with Eliza O’Connell, Head of School; at the same time the prospective student meets with a member of our faculty.
-These interviews usually occur during after-school hours.
+The final step in the process is a parent interview with Eliza O’Connell, Head of School; at the same time the prospective student meets with one of our faculty.